 Jnanam vijana sahitam yat jnatva mokshyase shubhat

 Because you are not jealous I shall now explain to you the greatest of all secrets.
-I shall explain this knowledge and it's realization knowing which you will be released from all miseries of material existance.
+I shall explain this knowledge and its realization knowing which you will be released from all miseries of material existence.

 There is a story in Bhagavath Purana, that how Rishi Narada get rid of his jealousy.
 It runs like this in brief:-

-GandharvaThumbura and Rishi Narada are both musicians and great devoties of Lord Vishnu.
+GandharvaThumbura and Rishi Narada are both musicians and great devotees of Lord Vishnu.
 Once they both went to Vaikunta where Thumbura sang a melodious song in praise of Lord Vishnu and Goddess Lakshmi.

 Pleased with his song, Lord Vishnu presented him with many divine jewels and clothes.
 Narada became jealous of Thumbura.
 He decided to please Lord Shiva and learn music from Him and became the best Musician than Thumbura.
 Lord Shiva pleased with Narada’s request and taught him Music.
 But Lord Vishnu and Lakshmi still did not feel impressed with his music to give gifts.

 Narada then practiced music for several years with the hope that he would become the best singer than Thumbura.
 But even that was not sufficient.
 Finally, Narada decided to give up his jealousy and hatred towards Thumbura.
 Therefore he approached Thumbura and requested him to teach music.
 Thumbura agreed and taught Narada all that he knew.
 Therefore Narada went to Dwaraka and sang a song for Lord Krishna, who said ” now your music is wonderful because it is not tainted with jealousy “.
 Saying that Krishna then offered him some divine gifts in appreciation.